jamesturk/aows/performance.md

 Memory usage might also matter to you, if you are running your scraper on a small VPS or have unusually complex pages, memory usage could be a factor and that's another place where `lxml.html` shines.

-Next time, we'll take a look at how lenient each parser is, and how that affects your scrape.
+Next time, we'll take a look at how flexible each parser is, and how that affects your scrape.

 ## Notes